COVID-19 LA County Response Fund

-The fund continues to distribute grants on a rolling basis addressing emerging needs in the community with a focus on education, health, homelessness, and individual hardship assistance through our nonprofit partners.
+The fund continues to distribute grants on a rolling basis addressing emerging needs in the community with a focus on education, health, housing and homelessness, and individual hardship assistance through our nonprofit partners.
 Examples include:

-Mitigating Impacts of School Closures – Help school districts and service providers respond to needs of students and families who need additional services and resources to remain safe and effectively learn in distance learning settings.
+Mitigating Impacts of School Closures – Helps school districts and service providers respond to needs of students and families who need additional services and resources to remain safe and effectively learn in distance learning settings.
 There is a focus on foster youth, English learners and students with disabilities.

-Health Clinics & Hospitals – Help community clinics, hospitals, and other health providers provide COVID testing, telehealth, care at sites serving people experiencing homelessness, and coordination of care across LA County especially for communities at greatest risk of health disparities.
+Health Clinics & Hospitals – Helps community clinics, hospitals, and other health providers provide COVID testing, telehealth, care at sites serving people experiencing homelessness, and coordination of care across LA County especially for communities at greatest risk of health disparities.

 Food Insecurity – Fund the expansion of food security programs by supporting area foodbanks and meal distribution centers.

 Uncovered Immigrant Families – Grants to support organizations working to serve and uplift the needs of vulnerable families.
 Millions of immigrants and their families are navigating the current pandemic restricted from accessing health and economic relief due to their immigration status.

 Hardship Assistance – Grants to nonprofit partners to administer aid for individuals and families to address an immediate, emergency though CCF’s Pass It Along Program and additional nonprofits serving vulnerable communities.
 Aid is often aligned with case-management and other services.